shijianzhong/kite-public/README.md

 **Important**

 We require at least **25 feeds** for a category in order to surface it in Kite news.
-This is to make sure we maintain high level of events covered in the app.
+This is to make sure we maintain high level of quality of events covered in the app.
 The more high quality feeds exist for a category, the better Kite coverage will be.
 The feeds should be using the same language.

+Kite does not scrape news websites, it only uses publicly avaialble information in RSS feeds.

 ## Guidelines for RSS feeds